How We Created A Product Page That Made $3,813 In 7 Days [Case Study]

 To provide sufficient speed, make sure to compress all images on the page.
 The size of the page should not exceed 2-2.5 MB.
 Our result was 1.72 MB.

 You can check the result by using services such as GTmetrix.
 Other services such as Page Weight can help you optimize pages.
 Images are usually the heaviest type of data.
 Page Weight analyzes your page and tells you which images require optimization.
 These services are what our team used.

 Each of these steps improved our product page in order to engage potential customers into learning more about the item and quickly convincing them it’s worth buying.
 Of course, a product page cannot make a lot of money by itself.
 But optimizing it is absolutely necessary if you want to make your ads more efficient.

 Want to use our team’s experience and benefit from excellent ecommerce product pages?
-Import any of the stellar-looking pages straight from our Sellvia Catalog of California-based items to sell — and get 1-3 days US shipping as a lovely bonus!
+Import any of the stellar-looking pages straight from our Sellvia Catalog of bestselling products — and get fast US shipping as a lovely bonus!